rehierl/abstract-properties/12-x-doctree-traversal/12-1-more-order-embeddings/1-0-more-orders.md

 * `aPb -> (idx(a) < idx(b))`

-Note that more than one such ordering may be possible.
+Note that more than one such ordering may in general be possible.
 One and only one such ordering is however possible, if the node tree is a path graph.
 In that case, the ordering is equal to the rooted path of its only leaf.

 * `T(N,E)` where `E := {(1,2),(1,3)}`
 * `(1,2,3)` and `(1,3,2)` are both valid orderings